VikramAditya33/TransLucid-AI/README.md

 ## Notes

 - The extension works on all websites
-- Translations are performed using Google's Gemini Pro model
+- Translations are performed using Google's Gemini free model
 - The tooltip uses a high z-index to appear above all page elements